hnyu/seditor/README.md

 On top of the basic ALF installation,

-- [MuJoCo](https://mujoco.org/) version 2.1+ has to be first downloaded and set up.
+- [MuJoCo](https://github.com/deepmind/mujoco) (C library) version 2.1+ has to be first downloaded and set up.
 Please follow their websites for instructions.
+This is required by safety-gym as it depends on OpenAI's deprecated [mujoco_py](https://github.com/openai/mujoco-py).

 - our customized Safety Gym environment then needs to be installed: